-Research shows brain hub activity different in coma patientsNovember 27th, 2012 in Neuroscience
+Research shows brain hub activity different in coma patientsNovember 27, 2012 by Bob Yirka in Medicine & Health / Neuroscience

 (Medical Xpress)—A team of French and British researchers has found that brain region activity for coma patients is markedly different than for healthy people.
 In their paper published in the Proceedings of the National Academy of Sciences, the group describes the differences found when comparing fMRI scans of people in a coma with healthy volunteers.

 To gain a better understanding of what goes on in the brain when a person is in a coma, and perhaps the nature of consciousness, the researchers performed fMRI brain scans on 17 people who had recently become comatose due to medical conditions that led to blockage of oxygen to the brain.
 They then compared those scans to those taken of 20 healthy volunteers.

 In analyzing the results the team found that global comparisons between the two groups revealed very few if any differences.
 Blood continued to flow to all of the parts of the brain.
 When focusing on the brain as a network however, they found very large differences.

 To look at the brain as a network requires looking at its different parts as regions that communicate with one another, forming hubs.
 In healthy people, certain regions or hubs are busier than others as evidenced by more blood flow.
 But for the people in a coma, the team found, the normally busy hubs grew less busy, while other hubs grew busier, indicating a major change in the flow of information.